rcatlovelua/Yahooste/README.md

 </details>

 > [!CAUTION]
-> Dear modrinth moderators, source of mod is in another thread!
+> Dear modrinth moderators, source of mod is in another branch!